-The 3 things mistakes you're making when mopping the floor — and how to fix them
+How to fix four common household mistakes you're making while cleaning.

 Oh mopping, the worst of all chores.
 But with a few simple rules, you can get the job done in no time.

 - Clean before you mop.
+Many people wonder do you mop or vacuum first?
+Should you sweep before mopping?
 Mopping isn't a one-stop shop for cleaning the floors.
-Always sweep, dust mop or vacuum to remove large pieces of debris and stray hair.
+You should always sweep, dust mop or vacuum to remove large pieces of debris and stray hair.

 - Mop in sections.
 Don't set out to clean the entire floor at once.
-Place the mop in bucket, wring out semi dry and no matter what kind of floor you have, tackle it in sections.
+Place the mop in the bucket, wring out semi dry and no matter what kind of floor you have, tackle it in sections.
 Mop a small area, rinse your mop completely, wring it out, then do another block.
 Repeat.

 - Remember that different floors require different types of cleaning.
 Not all floors can be mopped with the same solution.
 Here's what to keep in mind: